Rajpratik71/eucalyptus-wiki/Scalable-Walrus-Tech-Preview-in-Eucalyptus-3.4.md

 Or you may set your s3 endpoint manually.

 If you have DNS enabled, you may use the "objectstorage" prefix to access object storage.
 Eucalyptus will return a list of IPs that correspond to ENABLED OSGs.

+**NOTE: A current known issue is that the objectstorage URL is not included in the eucarc downloaded with euca_conf --get-credentials.
+Simply construct it as above and you may place it in the eucarc if you wish.
+This will be resolved in the official release.**

 ### Configuring Load Balancers